Discrete and continuous spectrum of lightest hypernuclei

 A long and large tail of diagonal matrix elements can be attributed to a rather large repulsive core of the $\Lambda$+$^{4} $He interaction shown in Fig. \ref{Fig:FoldPot5He}.

-The matrix elements of the potential energy operator for $\Lambda+d$ and $n+d$ interaction are show in Fig. \ref{Fig:MEPotEn3H3HH}.
+The matrix elements of the potential energy operator for $\Lambda+d$ and $n+d$ interaction are shown in Fig. \ref{Fig:MEPotEn3H3HH}.
 The matrix elements of the $n+d$ potential are several times larger than the matrix elements of the $\Lambda+d$ potential, when $n$ and $m$ are small.
-Such difference of matrix elements explains that the $^{3}$H nucleus has the deeper bound state than the hypernucleus $_{\Lambda}^{3}$H.
+Such a difference of matrix elements explains that the $^{3}$H nucleus has a deeper bound state than the hypernucleus $_{\Lambda}^{3}$H.

 In Fig. \ref{Fig:FoldPotsBSE} we display folding potentials for hypernuclei $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H and $_{\Lambda}^{5}$He.
 The largest repulsive core is observed in the $d$+$\Lambda$ system and the smallest core is detected in the $^{3}$H+$\Lambda$ system.
 The folding potential for $^{3} $H+$\Lambda$ system has deepest potential well, and for $d+\Lambda$ it has smallest potential well.
 Later, we will demonstrate how it correlates with the binding energy of these hypernuclear systems.